Vivian Imerman

 Vivian Saul Imerman (born 21 September 1955) is a South-African born businessman and former CEO of Del Monte International and Whyte and Mackay.
 He was nicknamed 'The Man from Del Monte.'

 Early life and education

-Imerman was born to a Jewish family in Johannesburg, South Africa.
-His grandfather was a Russian Jew who emigrated to South Africa after the Russian Revolution.
+Imerman was born to a South African Jewish family in Johannesburg, South Africa.
+His grandfather was a Russian-Jewish émigré who went to South Africa after fleeing the Russian Revolution.
 His father, Samuel Imerman, was a chemist.
 He attended college seeking a degree in business law but never completed his studies.
 He was conscripted into the South African Army during Apartheid and fought in the South African Border War.
 Thereafter he worked for his father's chemical brokering business and then started his own company purchasing surplus chemicals and reselling them.

 Career

 In the early 1980s, he expanded his business, first, into the purchase of damaged goods (which he would then repair and resell for a profit), then, into the distribution of branded pharmaceuticals.
 The pharmaceutical business boomed and, in 1987, Imerman listed his company on the Johannesburg Stock Exchange.
 He then expanded into food distribution, listing an additional three companies on the stock exchange in South Africa.
 During the late 1980s, when Western companies were divesting themselves of assets in South Africa due to Apartheid, he purchased assets at prices far below their real value.
 In 1989, he bought the South African assets of both Nabisco and the Ferro chemical group.
 The Nabisco purchase gave him the option of purchasing Del Monte International, which he did in 1993, backed by an investment from South African mining company Anglo American plc; he later purchased 50% of Del Monte Asia.
 In 1995, he listed Del Monte International on the Singapore Stock Exchange, tripling the value of the business to £400 million.
 In 1999, he sold his remaining stake in the fruit company and moved to London.